Mangrove restoration: Mangrove loss and degradation

 The issue of restoration is critical today since mangrove forests are being lost very quickly – at an even faster rate than tropical rainforests inland.
 During the 1970s, mangroves occupied as much as 200,000 km^{2}, encompassing approximately 75% of the world's coastlines.
 Now, global mangrove area has experienced significant decline where at least 35% has been lost.
 Mangroves are continuing to diminish at a rate of 1-2% per year.
 Much of this lost mangrove area was destroyed to make room for industry, housing and tourism development; for aquaculture, primarily shrimp farms; and for agriculture, such as rice paddies, livestock pasture and salt production.
 Other drivers of mangrove forest destruction include activities that divert their sources of freshwater, such as groundwater withdrawals, the building of dams, and the building of roads and drainage canals across tidal flats.

 Another indirect human activity, climate change, also threatens mangrove habitat.
 Sea levels are on the rise as polar ice caps melt from increasing temperatures and thermal expansion.
 Depending on sediment accumulation, mangrove habitats will generally respond to sea level change in three different ways: (1) If the sediment in the mangrove forest rises faster than the sea level, plants from further inland may move into the area as the mangroves retreat; (2) if the rate of sediment accumulation is equal to the rate of sea level rise, the forest survives and is stable during this period and (3) if the rate of soil accumulation is slower than the rate of sea level rise, the mangrove forest will be submerged by the sea.
 However, mangroves may then adapt and spread more inland as new territory is made for mangrove habitat.
-It is important to note that changes may deviate from these three general scenarios depending on local morphological/topographical features.
+Changes may deviate from these three general scenarios depending on local morphological/topographical features.
 However, there are limits to the capacity of mangroves to adapt to climate change.
 It is projected that a 1-meter rise in sea level could inundate and destroy mangrove forests in many regions around the globe.

 Mangroves play a vital role in delivering essential ecosystem services for the benefit of both humans and wildlife.
 The loss of these invaluable services will have a significant negative impact on the world.
 Mangrove habitat loss leaves coastal communities vulnerable to the risks of flooding, shoreline erosion, saline intrusion, and increased storm activity.
 Ecosystem services such as water purification and collection of raw materials are not possible if mangroves are utilized unsustainably.
 Furthermore, the decline of mangrove communities heavily impacts the plants and animals that rely on the habitat for survival.
 Loss of mangroves leads to reduced water quality, reduced biodiversity, increased sedimentation threatening coral reefs, and collapse of intertidal food webs and aquatic nurseries.
 Since mangroves are carbon sinks, their destruction can release large amounts of stored carbon and contribute to the effects of global warming.